auxsophia/auxsophia.github.io/_pages/computerScience/scheduling-time-management.md

 permalink: /CS/schedulingHumans/
 ---

 I'm currently reading selected parts of _Algorithms to Live By - The Computer Science of Human Decisions_ by Brian Christian and Tom Griffiths.
-The book is awesome so far.
-The only downside is they don't explicitly list their references in their work.
-It's just a long bibliography in the back.
+The book is awesome.
 This is a break down of chapter 5 of their book on scheduling (time management).

 > "How we spend our days is, of course, how we spend our lives." - Annie Dillard